Intro || Mission

 of Wisconsin and the Wisconsin Association of Lakes.
 Email Erin at erin.obrien [at] wisconsinwetlands.org.|

-Stephani Pescitelli became the Wisconsin Wetlands Association’s Office Manager in July 2010, and in 2011 took on additional responsibilities providing assistance to our membership and outreach programs, including managing our field trip program and providing key assistance to our annual Wetland Science Conference.
-She is a recent graduate of Eastern Illinois University’s Environmental Biology program where she worked in several social justice organizations, did outreach for the Office of Study Abroad, and became the first campus Sustainability Intern.
+Stephani Pescitelli became the Wisconsin Wetlands Association’s Office Manager in July 2010, and in 2011 took on additional responsibilities, providing assistance to our membership and outreach programs, including managing our field trip program, providing key assistance to our annual Wetland Science Conference, editing our Wetland News and Wetland Alert email newsletters, and coordinating our social media outreach (follow us on Facebook or Twitter!)
+She is a graduate of Eastern Illinois University’s Environmental Biology program where she worked in several social justice organizations, did outreach for the Office of Study Abroad, and became the first campus Sustainability Intern.
 Stephani hopes to eventually attend graduate school at the University of Wisconsin, but is looking forward to time off from academics in order to decide the area of conservation on which to focus her studies.
 She is grateful for the opportunity to work with the WWA team and looks forward to learning more about the wetlands in this region and how to protect them.
 Email Stephani at stephani.pescitelli [at] wisconsinwetlands.org.

 Kathy Dutilly has been volunteering weekly for Wisconsin Wetlands Association since 2007, assisting with member communications, clerical work, and small research projects.
 A retired teacher, Kathy wanted to combine her recreational interests with her volunteer work and thought WWA was the perfect place to do that.
 She and her husband have three sailboats, a kayak and a canoe, all of which are used primarily on the Yahara lakes.
 Kathy says she appreciates that wetlands are a key component of the water quality they enjoy.
 Kathy was also recognized with a Backyard Hero Award from Community Shares of WI in November 2011.
 We thank Kathy for her dedication to wetland conservation.|